 The Overhead Water Tank.
 The water from the sump or Well/Borewell has to be pumped into the Overhead tank in order for it to be able to flow down into the house.

 Here, I have explained the Vastu Guidelines for Water Tanks.
-Since Vastu is a science, there is logic and reasoning behind every guideline.
-As an Architect, I have attempted to explain these guidelines rationally and scientifically, so that you can decide what you want to follow and what you don’t.
+Since Vastu is a science, every guideline is based on logic and scientific reasoning.
+As an Architect, I have attempted to explain these guidelines rationally and scientifically, under the following headings, so that you can decide what you want to follow and what you don’t.

 WHAT IS THE BEST POSITION FOR AN OVERHEAD WATER TANK ACCORDING TO VASTU?

 The Overhead water tank should be in the West or South-West of the building: The Reasoning – The South-West corner should be the heaviest, to create a balance of positive energies in the house/building.

 Avoid the Overhead tank in the North-East corner of the House: The Reasoning – Though the North-East corner represents Water, avoid a tank here because the North-East has to be the lightest and lowest part of the house for a balance of positive energies.
 The NE corner should always be the lowest to allow the morning sunlight which strikes the North-East, to permeate the rest of the house.
 If there is an obstruction like a water tank, the useful morning light will be blocked.
 But if by chance the overhead water tank is located in the wrong position, there are remedies which you can read about in my post Remedies for North-East defects.